 This Chunky Roasted Corn and Zucchini Salsa is really just a hodge podge of summer produce thrown together on a baking sheet, roasted in the oven, and then tossed with fresh lemon juice and basil.
 The summer squash plays so well off the mellowed heat of roasted jalapenos and poblano peppers, and corn adds that hint of sweetness that keeps you coming back for bite after bite.
 I ate this both warm and cold, as a salad, a snack, and even lunch.
-Loaded on chips, this simple salsa easily becomes a light, vibrant meal that’s perfect for these muggy summer days.
+Loaded on air fried tortilla chips, this simple salsa easily becomes a light, vibrant meal that’s perfect for these muggy summer days.

 Note: This recipe was originally developed for Pasta Chips.

 Looking for more great summer side dishes?
 Try these!